 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-- Students will be able to identify issues and explain how they affect international public policy.
+- and explain how they affect international public policy. issues

 - Students will be able to identify and understand ways in which domestic politics influence international public policy.